ldecarufel/SrtTools/readme.md

 - **Time Offset**: Shift the time codes of selected subtitles by a number of milliseconds.
 - **Renumber**: Renumber the selected subtitles starting at a given index.

+If there's no selection, the plugin will affect the whole file.

 The plugin can also optionally cleanup the SRT file by removing extra characters not part of the SRT standard.

 All the features are easily accessible from the tool's control dialog: